preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 Inactive
 **********
+When a site of the type Office 365 Team Site, Sharepoint Team Site and Sharepoint Communication Site is created, a Sharepoint site is created as a container for the site.
+A Yammer Group can also need a Sharepoint site, depending on how the Yammer Group is set up.

-If a Sharepoint or an Office 365 team site is deleted, it's placed in this list.
+When such a site is deleted, the underlying Sharepoint site may not be removed.
+When that happens a link to the site is placed in this list.

 .. image:: teamwork-inactive.png

-An administrator can then check if the site really should be deleted or if it's made by mistake.
+An administrator can then check if the site really should be deleted, and the Sharepoint site then also needs to be deleted, or if it's made by mistake and the site needs to be restored.

 Pending Approval
 *****************